Paladin

 14th-level Paladin feature

-When you use your Lay on Hand on a creature, you can instead expend 5 Hit POInts from the healing pool to produce one of the following effects.
+When you use your Lay on Hands on a creature, you can expend a use of the ability to produce one of the following effects.

 Celestial Alignment